 Crossing rivers, streams, and lakes with vehicles or equipment in summer and winter may require a Fish Habitat Permit.
 Many commonly used crossing locations are authorized by General Permits.

-Division of Habitat staff can help you determine if your crossing will require authorization and assist you in planning a trip that will be safe for you and for fish.
-Please contact the Division of Habitat office closest to your location if your crossing area is not already authorized by a General Permit.
+Habitat Section staff can help you determine if your crossing will require authorization and assist you in planning a trip that will be safe for you and for fish.
+Please contact the Habitat Section office closest to your location if your crossing area is not already authorized by a General Permit.